-There's anecdotal evidence that cats have detected cancer in their humans.
+There's some anecdotal evidence that cats have detected cancer in their humans.
 A woman claimed that her cat alerted her to her breast cancer by repeatedly jumping on the affected breast.
-A man claimed that his cat warned him of his lung cancer by dragging his paw down the left side of the man's body, where doctors later found a large tumor.
+A man also claimed that his cat warned him of his lung cancer by dragging his paw down the left side of the man's body, where doctors later found a large tumor.

 A 2017 paper published in the journal Applied Animal Behavior Science points out that cats have better "olfactory discrimination" than dogs do.
 Kristyn Vitale Shreve, who co-authored the paper with Monique Udell, believes that this ability might make cats even better at sniffing out these things than dogs are: "Given the importance of olfaction in cat sensory perception, cats could be trained to discriminate between a variety of odors, therefore serving in working roles for detecting specific humans, medical scent detection, bomb sniffing, or drug sniffing."

-Cats seem to have the potential to sniff out diseases like cancer due to their advanced olfactory discrimination.
+Some experts believe that cats may have the potential to sniff out diseases like cancer due to their advanced olfactory discrimination.
 However, because we have no research around the subject at this time, it's difficult to say definitively whether a cat can sniff out cancer.
 Here's hoping that changes soon.